bondeluke/code_wars/README.md

 - Kyu: The difficulty level of a Kata.
 The lower the kyu number, the higher the difficulty level.

 ## Completed Kata
 Here are tha Kata I've completed so far.
+Each link will take to you to my source code, complete a problem description, my solution, and associated unit tests.
 - 7 kyu (easiest)
   - [Shortest Word](src/find_short.rs)
 - 6 kyu